antoniocasero/ACPReminder/README.md

 @property (nonatomic, strong) NSString* appDomain;
 ```

-This attribute define the domain of your notifications, prevent collisions between notifications.
+This attribute define the domain of your notifications, to prevent collisions.

 For more details on this, check the Sample Application in this repo.